 The Youth Running Ambassadors program is open to Rising New York Road Runners participants under the new Rising New York Road Runners name.

 Can I implement Rising New York Road Runners at the time of day that best suits me and my school or organization?

 Yes.
 You may schedule Rising New York Road Runners whenever is convenient for you and your staff.

 How/when do I apply?

-The application is now open.
+The application is open.
 Visit strides.nyrr.org to apply.
-Sites can begin tracking activity in August 2017.

-If my school already participates in Mighty Milers, Young Runners, DTFS, or DXCS, am I automatically enrolled in the new program?
+If my school participated in Mighty Milers, Young Runners, DTFS, or DXCS, am I automatically enrolled in the new program?

-No. In the first year, all sites will be required to apply in STRIDES.
+No. In the first year, all sites must apply in STRIDES.